 The only downside to travelling in Oman is that presently, public transport links to and from the notable sites are virtually nonexistent.
-Tourism infrastructure is not yet very well developed in Oman and so, if you want to explore the country independently then you really need to hire a car.
+Tourism infrastructure is not yet very well developed in Oman.
+Consequently, if you want to explore the country independently then you really need to hire a car.

-- 1 Why Renting a Car in Oman Benefits Your Trip
+- 1 Why Rent a Car in Oman?

 - 2 Requirements for Renting a Car in Oman

 - 3 Road Rules for Driving in Oman

 - 4 Driving Your Omani Car Across Borders

 - 5 GPS Navigation and Getting Around Oman